astronomer/docs/astro/cli/get-started-cli.md

 description: Create an Airflow project and run it locally on your computer in just a few minutes.
 ---

-One of the Astro CLI's main features is its ability to run Airflow on your local machine.
+One of the Astro CLI's main features is its ability to run Apache Airflow® on your local machine.
 After you install the Astro CLI and Docker Desktop, follow this quickstart to build an Airflow project and run it in a local Airflow environment using just a few commands.
 At the end of the tutorial, you'll have all of the files and components you need to develop and test Airflow DAGs locally.

 ## Prerequisites